• Skip to main content

 You can also consider ones that are wood on the inside and a more weather-resistant material on the outside (aluminum clad) if you like the look of wood inside.

-Consider also the glue that is used in conventional wood windows could be irritating for the sensitive person.
+Consider also that the glue used in conventional wood windows could be irritating for the sensitive person.

 Chemical Wood Treatments